SanjanaSekhar/PixelTemplateProduction/README.md

 There are a few modifications to the steps in the links, they are detailed here:

 - After compiling Bazel, remember to add `bazel-3.1.0/output/` to your PATH
 - Before your run `./configure`, you should export a few flags to tell TensorFlow whether it should build certain features.
 In particular, `export TF_NEED_CUDA=0` disables GPU support.
 If you need GPU support, you should do the steps in the guide related to CUDA.
-You can run `./configure` once you defined these flags.This is the list of flags used in the CMSSW TF setup:
+You can run `./configure` once you defined these flags.
+This is the list of flags used in the CMSSW TF setup:

 ```
 export TF_NEED_JEMALLOC=0